tia-porota/serendipiaBackend/README.md

 # Serendipia Backend

 ### Instalation Guide
-Important note: make sure you are in the main directory (/serendipiaBackend).
-This project runs on Node.js
+Important note: make sure you are in the main directory (./serendipiaBackend).
+This project runs on Node.js using mainly Express and MongoDB

 Step 1.